Quantum encoder for fixed Hamming-weight subspaces: Clifford Data Regression

 The error-mitigated expectation value $\mu_{\textup{mitigated}}^{(0)}$ is then the final empirical estimator of $\mu^{(0)}$.

 In our proof-of-principle demonstration described in Sec.~\ref{sec:hardware}, we implemented \textrm{CDR} following the protocol detailed above training a linear model for each expectation value separately.
-In doing so, we first compiled the original circuit in a way that the only non-Clifford gates present were $R_{y}$ rotations.
-We call replacement rate, $r \in (0, 1)$, the number of $R_{y}$ gates replaced in the original circuit in order to generate each near-Clifford circuit $j$.
-We created our set of near-Clifford circuits using replacement rates $r \in \{0.79, \, 0.83, \, 0.90, \, 0.95, \, 1.00 \}$ and sampling $50$ circuits per replacement rate, totaling $\abs{\mathcal{S}} = 250$ data points.
-The random Cliffords to be inserted were sampled uniformly from the set of all possible single-qubit Clifford gates.
+In doing so, we first compiled the original circuit in a way that the only non-Clifford gates present were $R_{y}$ rotations with at most one control qubit.
+We call replacement rate, $r \in (0, 1)$, the number of $R_{y}$ gates replaced in the original circuit to generate each near-Clifford circuit $j$.
+We created our set of near-Clifford circuits using replacement rates $r \in \{0.79, \, 0.82, \, 0.89, \, 0.93, \, 1.00 \}$ and sampling $300$ circuits per replacement rate, totaling $\abs{\mathcal{S}} = 1500$ data points.
+The random Cliffords to be inserted were sampled uniformly from the set of all possible single- and two-qubit Clifford gates.
 We also uniformly sampled the positions in the circuit of the $R_{y}$ gates that were replaced.
-The set \eq{cdr_set} was generated by classically simulating noiseless circuits locally while simulating the same circuits using the \ionq's proprietary noise models on \ionq's \textrm{Quantum Cloud} \cite{IONQCloud}.
-Every probability estimated from the hardware experiment was treated as an expectation value over a rank-$1$ projector in the computational basis and the mitigation procedure followed as described above by fitting one regression model per probability.
+The set \eq{cdr_set} was generated by classically simulating noiseless circuits locally while simulating the same circuits using the \ionq's proprietary noise models on \ionq's \textrm{Quantum Cloud} \cite{IONQCloud}.3 Every probability estimated from the hardware experiment was treated as an expectation value over a rank-$1$ projector in the computational basis and the mitigation procedure followed as described above by fitting one regression model per probability.